cloudytuts/website/content/en/tutorials/docker/how-to-deploy-java-with-tomcat-on-kubernetes.md

 docker exec -it tomcat:10-jdk14-openjdk-slim -- cp /usr/local/tomcat/conf/server.conf ./server.conf
 ```

 You should now have a local copy of the image's default `server.xml` file.
-Next, following instructions on how to configure the file to use your keystore, its password, and enable SSL\TLS.
-A guide starting guide is provided by [Mulesoft](https://www.mulesoft.com/tcat/tomcat-ssl)
+Next, follow instructions on how to configure the `server.xml` file to use your keystore, its password, and enable SSL\TLS.
+A [great guide has bene published by Mulesoft](https://www.mulesoft.com/tcat/tomcat-ssl).

 ### Adding Keystore to Docker Image
 It doesn't matter where you place your keystore file, so long as Tomcat is able to access it.
 In our example below, we are placing the keystore in the root directory of our container.
 We are also copying our own custom `server.xml` file into the Docker image, since Tomcat needs to know where your keystore is located and its password.